Achille Lauro hijacking: Hijackers in Egypt

 The Reagan administration sent a series of urgent messages to Cairo, urging the Egyptians to swiftly turn over the hijackers for prosecution either to Italy or the US.
 Reagan approved of a draft message to be sent on his personal behalf to Mubarak stating the same was to be delivered by Ambassador Veliotes.
 Apparently seeking to avoid having to lie directly to the Americans, Mubarak refused to see Veliotes and also refused to take calls from George Shultz.

 On October 11, the day after the hijackers had disembarked the ship, Mubarak lied to the media when asked about them saying they had left within hours of coming ashore, "They have actually left Egypt.
 I do not know exactly where they have gone.
 Perhaps they have left for Tunisia."
 His foreign Minister Esmat Abdel Meguid reiterated the same message "They left Egypt.
 I know where they are, but I am not going to tell you."
 Mubarak would also falsely insist that the hijackers had left Egypt before he had information about Captain De Rosa's correction, "If the captain had told us that a passenger had been killed, we would have changed our position toward the whole operation.
 But when this [news of the murder] emerged, we already had sent the hijackers out of the country."
 Mubarak also repeated the suggestion that no one had been killed "There is no body and no proof he has been murdered.
 Maybe the man is hiding or did not board the ship at all."
 At the time of Mubarak's statements to the news media, the U.S. Administration had already received intelligence information that the hijackers were still in Egypt.

-Interception of EgyptAir jet
+Interception of EgyptAir Flight 2843

 Learning of the murder of a U.S. citizen, fearing the escape of the hijackers, and desiring a victory over terrorism, the Reagan administration ordered the EgyptAir passenger jet carrying the hijackers out of Egypt to be forced to land so the perpetrators could be brought to justice.